tchoi8/handmadecomputer/Avant.md

 ### Dev
-JavaScript: I will be stoked if we can use [p5.js](http://p5js.org) to make the interactive parts, because the open source community around p5 is great, and I can see the right kind of readers coming in from there.
-Also the piece can be featured in p5 gallery.
-However, I understand the library is still limited and might not be the most efficient ways of doing things.
+JavaScript: I will be stoked if we can use [p5.js](http://p5js.org) to make the interactive parts, because the open source community around p5 is great.
+Also if the piece is featured in p5 gallery, I can see the right kind of readers coming in from there.
+However, I understand the library is still limited and there might be more efficient ways of doing things.